wrschneider/random-list-react/README.md

 You MUST run this on a server.
 A file:// URL will probably make your browser complain about cross-origin requests because of the way that React JSX compiler works.
 Simplest way to do this is through node's http-server.

-You put in a list of people's names and the button randomly picks one.
+You put in a list of items and the button randomly picks one element.